Huy-Quang-Dao/Huy-Quang-Dao.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: huydq2.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
+    <p> Robotics Researcher </p>
     <p> Hungyen, VN </p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items